 The Alternative Dispute Resolution (ADR) has different forms.
-Mediation is one of these and it is a dialogue process designed to capture the parties’ insights, imagination, and ideas and facilitate the dialogue to come to a solution of dispute.
-Alternatively, the conflict may be resolved by one disputant choosing to abandon the claim or, alternatively, a by his or her opponent’s choice to allow it.
+Mediation is one of these and it is a dialogue process designed to capture the parties’ insights, imagination, and ideas and facilitate the dialogue to come to a solution to the dispute.
+Alternatively, the conflict may be resolved by one disputant choosing to abandon the claim or, alternatively, by his or her opponent’s choice to allow it.

-The Facilitative meditation (Interest based) is to assist disputing parties to evaluate their own situation and to let them mutually make their own decisions.
+Facilitative meditation (Interest-based) assists disputing parties to evaluate their own situation and letting them mutually make their own decisions.
 The method provides only process assistance for negotiation and using Interest-based approaches.
-The evaluating mediation provides suggestions or recommendations.
-The classic role of the Evaluative Mediation is to make decisions and give opinions with respect to the merits and likely outcomes of disputes, using predetermined criteria to evaluate evidence and arguments presented by adverse parties.
-In case of Right based mediation includes finding facts by properly weighing evidence, judging credibility and allocating burden of proof, determining and applying relevant law, rules or customs and rendering an opinion.
+Evaluative mediation provides suggestions or recommendations.
+The classic role of Evaluative Mediation is to make decisions and give opinions with respect to the merits and likely outcomes of disputes, using predetermined criteria to evaluate evidence and arguments presented by adverse parties.
+In the case of Right-based mediation, the procedure includes finding facts by properly weighing evidence, judging credibility and allocating the burden of proof, determining and applying relevant law, rules, or customs, and rendering an opinion.

-The Interest based is based on two guiding principles: firstly, that of self-determination of the parties with respect to resolution of their disputes and, secondly, that of the neutral third party facilitator who facilitates communication among the parties, promotes understanding of the issues, focuses the parties on their interests and seeks creative problem-solving, including creative solutions outside the legal normative box, in order to enable the parties to reach their own agreements and resolutions to their problems.
+The Interest-based is based on two guiding principles: firstly, that of self-determination of the parties with respect to the resolution of their disputes and, secondly, that of the neutral third-party facilitator who facilitates communication among the parties, promotes understanding of the issues, focuses the parties on their interests and seeks creative problem-solving, including creative solutions outside the legal normative box, in order to enable the parties to reach their own agreements and resolutions to their problems.

 The process encourages the disputants to assess their own position.
 By encouraging the parties to explore underlying interests, which are the needs that motivate any legal position taken, they are in effect defining the real problem.
 The Mediator focuses on mutuality and satisfaction for both sides because their aim is to reveal both “stated demand” as well as “interests,” the underlying issues and feelings which may otherwise remain unexpressed or concealed in a particular dispute.

 Instead of focusing primarily on the underlying interests of the parties involved, evaluative Mediators may be more likely to help parties assess the legal merits of their arguments and make fairness determinations.
-A neutral evaluation is a reasonable service that parties may want to attain.
-She may only to help the parties explore the law related to the case, as argued by the parties.
+Neutral evaluation is a reasonable service that parties may want to attain.
+She may only help the parties explore the law related to the case, as argued by the parties.

 Sometimes rights are unclear.
 Usually, the lack of clarity is because there are different—and somewhat contradictory—standards that might apply and that might be appealing to only one of the disputants.
-Reaching an understanding on rights, where the outcome will determine who gets what, can, therefore, often be difficult, leading the parties to turn to a third party to help them determine whose position has more merit.
+Reaching an understanding of rights, where the outcome will determine who gets what can, therefore, often be difficult, leading the parties to turn to a third party to help them determine whose position has more merit.

-The right based procedures involve a third party are adjudication.
-A third party (judge) has the power to adjudicate and hand down a binding decision and mediation is a third party manages the agreement-seeking process and may provide general information about applicable standards, but does not have the power to decide on the content of the agreement.
+The right-based procedures involve a third party adjudication.
+A third party (judge) has the power to adjudicate and hand down a binding decision and mediation is a third party that manages the agreement-seeking process and may provide general information about applicable standards, but does not have the power to decide on the content of the agreement.

 The rights-based mediation processes are similar to adjudicative processes such as non-binding arbitration.
 In non-binding arbitration, the disputing parties put their case before an impartial third party who renders an opinion or recommendation, which the parties may choose to accept or not.
 Thus, the process is adjudicative, or determinative but not binding or enforceable.
-When disputants adopt an interests-based approach, they do so with the understanding that their objective is a solution that satisfies all concerned.
-This method focuses primarily on the needs and concerns of the parties in conflict are called an “interests-based” procedure.
+When disputants adopt an interest-based approach, they do so with the understanding that their objective is a solution that satisfies all concerned.
+This method focuses primarily on the needs and concerns of the parties in conflict is called an “interest-based” procedure.